MCH0202/CASA0014_Smart_Garden/README.md

 Real-time light, temperature and humidity detection and colour feedback

 Light intensity, temperature and humidity are monitored in real time mapped to RGB colours:
-Low : blue
+-Low : blue
-Good : green
+-Good : green
-Excessive : red
+-Excessive : red
 Configure a sliding resistor to adjust the brightness of the light and publish it to the server via MQTT.